Krokodyli/bmngr/README.md

 bmngrMonitor.sh monitores a file and if the file changed it starts bmngrBackup.sh.

 bmngrBackup.sh backups a file, checks if there are more than 7 backups and remove older ones.

-IMPORTANT
-Remember to change username in path in bmngr.service before installation.